monadicsystems/monadicsystems.github.io/post2.md

 ## Named Routes

-Now that we briefly covered what routes and handlers are, let's uncover what u/n00bomb was talking about when they mentioned *named routes*.
+Now that we briefly covered what routes and handlers are, let's uncover what u/n00bomb was talking about when they mentioned **named routes**.
-I found the description of named routes in [this Laravel tutorial](https://www.javatpoint.com/named-routes-in-laravel#:~:text=Named%20routes%20is%20an%20important,a%20nickname%20to%20the%20route.) to be a good summary of the concept:
+I found this description of named routes in [this Laravel tutorial](https://www.javatpoint.com/named-routes-in-laravel#:~:text=Named%20routes%20is%20an%20important,a%20nickname%20to%20the%20route.) to be a good summary of the concept:

 > Named routes is an important feature in the Laravel framework.
 > It allows you to refer to the routes when generating URLs or redirects to the specific routes.